bahrus/p-et-alia/README.md

 <img src="https://badgen.net/bundlephobia/minzip/p-et-alia">

+**NB:**  Some sections are only readable if you expand them.
+Some of them contain my scattered thoughts on topics well outside my areas of expertise.
+Have salt shaker handy.

 # p-et-alia

-p-et-alia (pronounced ["petalia"](https://carta.anthropogeny.org/moca/topics/left-occipital-right-frontal-petalia-torque-asymmetry)) is a web component "peer-to-peer" framework.
+p-et-alia (pronounced ["petalia"](https://carta.anthropogeny.org/moca/topics/left-occipital-right-frontal-petalia-torque-asymmetry)) is a web component "peer-to-peer" thingamajig.
 It consists of simple "connector" components that can progressively bind native DOM / web components together, regardless of how the elements got there.

 These components emphasize simplicity and small size -- to be used for 30,000 ft. above the ground component connecting.
 Think connecting a TV to a Roku, rather than connecting tightly coupled micro chips together.
 See the sections "Limitations" and "p-s" for more discussion about this.